eisl-nctu/falco/README.md

 ![](docs/falco.jpg)

-Currentyl the performance pf Falco is around 1.84 DMIPS/Mhz and 2.67 CoreMark/Mhz.
+Currentyl the performance of Falco is around 1.84 DMIPS/Mhz and 2.67 CoreMark/Mhz.